 Or, if you really want to indulge, you can hire out the hotel's luxury boat!

-The Park Hotel has just under 150 rooms and suites, which have also been refurbished.
+The Park Hotel has just under 150 rooms and suites, some of which have been recently renovated.
+The others could do with a makeover, as they're starting to look tired and outdated, particularly fixtures and fittings.
 My deluxe room was comfortable enough and decorated in attractive warm tones, although the carpet was a little worn.
 The bed and pillows were very soft and comfortable.
 I was pleased to find a bath tub, even if there was no separate shower cubicle (just a shower-over-bath arrangement).
 There was also a writing desk and sitting area.

-Room rates start from around 7,500 per night for a double, plus tax.
+Room rates start from around 7,800 per night for a double, including tax.

 What to Expect at The Park Hotel

 The Park Hotel in Kolkata is a lively and fun place to stay.
 The hotel has so many facilities, you may just find that you don't want to leave the premises.
-You do need to keep in mind that the hotel gets quite crowded on weekends though.
+You do need to keep in mind that the hotel gets quite crowded and noisy on weekends though.
 If you're looking for solitude, you'll be disappointed.
+Request a room on a higher floor to avoid being disturbed by the music from the nightclub.